Anti-communism: Christianity

 After the Soviet occupation of Hungary during the final stages of the Second World War, many clerics were arrested.
 The case of the Archbishop József Mindszenty of Esztergom, head of the Catholic Church in Hungary, was the most known.
 He was accused of treason to the Communist ideas and was sent to trials and tortured during several years between 1949 and 1956.
 During the Hungarian Revolution of 1956 against Marxism–Leninism and Soviet control, Mindszenty was set free and after the failure of the movement he was forced to move to the United States' embassy in Budapest, where he lived until 1971 when the Vatican and the Marxist–Leninist government of Hungary arranged his way out to Austria.
 In the following years, Mindszenty travelled all over the world visiting the Hungarian colonies in Canada, United States, Germany, Austria, South Africa and Venezuela.
 He led a high critical campaign against the Leninist regime denouncing the atrocities committed by them against him and the Hungarian people.
 The Leninist government accused him and demanded that the Vatican remove him the title of Archbishop of Esztergom and forbid him to make public speeches against communism.
 The Vatican eventually annulled the excommunication imposed on his political opponents and stripped him of his titles.
-The Pope, who declared the Archdiocese of Esztergom officially vacated, refused to fill the seat while Mindszenty was still alive.
+Pope Paul VI, who declared the Archdiocese of Esztergom officially vacated, refused to fill the seat while Mindszenty was still alive.

-Judaism
+According to the Christian Science Monitor, Gao Zhisheng, a Christian lawyer in China, is "one of the most persistent and courageous thorns" against China under communist rule.
+Gao gained acclaim for challenging the Chinese Communist Party (CCP) by defending coal miners, migrant workers, political activists, and people persecuted for their religious beliefs, including Christians and Falun Gong adherents.
+According to ChinaAid, a U.S.-based Christian rights group, in 2006, Gao was sentenced to a suspended three-year sentence for "incitement to subversion" against the communist state, and ultimately was imprisoned in Xinjiang in December 2011.
+Released from prison in August 2014, he was placed under house arrest.
+In a memoir published in 2016, Gao recounted the torture sessions and three years of solitary confinement, during which he said he was sustained by his Christian faith and his hopes for China.
+Gao predicted that the communist rule of China would end in 2017, a revelation he reportedly received from God.
+Gao was "disappeared" in August 2017.
+As of April 2024, his family has not heard from him or about his whereabouts since his disappearance.

+Sikhism

+In the Indian state of Punjab, communism was opposed by the Damdami Taksal order of Sikhs.
+Communism was weakened after Sikh youth who had become communists were reinitiated into Sikhism and initiated into the Khalsa by the influence of Damdami Taksal Jathedar Jarnail Singh Bhindranwale.
+Many communist party members and supporters were assassinated by Taksalis and other Sikh militants.